TheRatest/openfortress-plugins/README.md

 ## Installation
 1. Compile the plugins using a SourcePawn compiler (there should be one or more in /addons/sourcemod/scripting) ***OR*** Download the compiled plugins from one of the releases (doesn't need to be the latest one, it's just that they have more features & bugfixes)
 2. Put them in your server plugins folder (/addons/sourcemod/plugins)
-3. Download translations if needed (put in /addons/sourcemod/translations)
+3. Download the translations file (put in /addons/sourcemod/translations)
 4. Verify that they're loaded on the server using "sm plugins list"